PhoenixGreen/Cypherpunktimes-articles/moving-forward-series/simple-payment-verification.md

 ---
 author: phoenixgreen
-Title - Article Demo
+Title: Article Demo
-Headline / featured text -
+Headline / featured text: ???
-Social media content / links …
+Social media link: ???
-Cypherpunktimes article link ….
+Cypherpunktimes article: link
 ---

 ## Can a Crypto Wallet be Lightweight, Private, AND Secure?
 The SPV Model Leads the Way.